NVIDIA/aistore/docs/overview.md

 The operation entails synchronous or asynchronous massively-parallel copying from:

 - a local directory under that path on any target node (or nodes);
-- a file share mounted or symlinked under `/var/lib/ais/promote` on one or several (or all) targets.
+- a file share mounted under `/var/lib/ais/promote` on one or several (or all) targets.

+Symbolic links are not supported as promote sources.

 You can now use `promote` ([CLI](/docs/cli/object.md#promote-files-and-directories), API) to populate AIS datasets from those allowed sources.